 The fellowship is a two-year program designed to prepare providers for pediatric psychiatry practice.
-The curriculum includes online learning, which is maintained in the platform MedHub.
-Using the online platforms allows fellows to access lectures and resources for reference throughout their training.
-Additionally, articles, assignments and links to past PRITE (Psychiatry Resident-In-Training Examination) questions are available.
+The curriculum includes online learning and in-person didactics every Tuesday afternoon.
+Articles, assignments and links to past Adult and Child PRITE (Psychiatry Resident-In-Training Examination) questions are available for fellows to use as a study guide.
+Additional curriculum materials are also available to fellows during the training years.

 First-Year Curriculum